Stem Cell Therapy for Amyotrophic Lateral Sclerosis

 All therapies are divided into phases such as evaluation of the medical history (we analyze your current therapies and medical records), initial counseling and evaluation of potential, patient-individual benefit of a stem cell therapy (indication statement), preliminary examinations, diagnostics, consultation on all therapy options, preparation of an individual treatment plan including cost estimate, harvesting of tissue, production of the stem cell product, quality control of the product and application.

 Unfortunately, we only treat patients in an early to mid-stage of ALS.
-Patients have to breathe unassitedly and have to be fit for the sedation and brief intervention necessary to harvest fat tissue.
+Patients have to breathe unassistedly and have to be fit for the sedation and brief intervention necessary to harvest fat tissue.
 And according to the risk-benefit ratio, we cannot treat children or pregnant women.
 In addition, other factors can also be exclusion criteria.

 How Long Does a Stem Cell Therapy Take?